uwsunlab/Kamome/README.md

 # Calibration
 For calibrating directly with Arduino IDE, please use Kamome_Calibration.ino.
-For PySerial, please use Kamome_Calibration_PythonSerial and Kamome_Calibration_ArduinoSerial.
+For PySerial, please use Kamome_Calibration_PySerial and Kamome_Calibration_ArduinoSerial.